It's in the Way That You Use It: Composition

+my voice is about to give out!
+What are the rest of the words?".
+After Robertson sent Clapton the rest of the lyrics, the song was then finished roughly an hour later.

 Release

-"It's in the Way That You Use It" was released as an official single in late 1986 for the following territories: Australia, Canada, the United States and Portugal.
-For the rest of the world, mainly including Europe, especially Germany and the United Kingdom, the single was released in March 1987.
+"It's in the Way That You Use It" was released as an official single byWarner Bros. in late 1986 for the following territories: Australia, Canada, the United States and Portugal.
+For the rest of the world, mainly including Europe, particularly Germany and the United Kingdom, the single was released in March 1987.
 The single was released on both 7" and 12" formats.
 The single was also released in Japan.
-The track features Eric Clapton playing electric guitar and singing lead vocals with a band consisting of Gary Brooker as a background vocalist, Henry Spinetti on drums, Richard Cottle playing the synthesizer and Laurence Cottle playing bass guitar.